lastcoolnameleft/architecture-assessment/initial-assessment.md

 * After the release step, how is the application started?
   * e.g. Manually, some automated process

-### Follow-up

-Is it clear that the 3 processes are separated and able to be run independently?

 ## Application Process

-* Do the processes store any state?
+* Does the processes store any state?
-* Do they need to support "sticky sessions"?
+* Does the application need to support "sticky sessions"?
-* Do they share anything with other processes?

 ## Service Exposure